zzxslp/XL-VLN/README.md

-# Cross-lingual Room-to-Room (XL-R2R) Navigation Task
+# Cross-lingual Vision-Language Navigation

-## Data
+## Cross-lingual Room-to-Room (XL-R2R) Dataset

-Data consists of train/val-seen/val-unseen/ splits for English and Chinese pairs, and test split for English instructions.
+The XL-R2R dataset is built upon the [R2R](https://arxiv.org/abs/1711.07280) dataset and extends it with Chinese instructions.
-There are two validation sets to better understand generalization performance between buildings that are in the training set (val-seen) and unseen buildings.
-The test set consists entirely of unseen buildings.
+XL-R2R preserve the same splits as in R2R and thus consists of `train`, `val-seen`, and `val-unseen` splits with both English and Chinese instructions, and `test` split with English instructions only.

 Data is formatted as follows:
 ```